Activating non-Hermitian skin modes by parity-time symmetry breaking: Abstract

 \section{Abstract}

-{Parity-time ($\mathcal{PT}$) symmetry is a cornerstone of non-Hermitian physics as it ensures real energies for stable experimental realization of non-Hermitian phenomena.
-In this work, we propose $\mathcal{PT}$ symmetry as a paradigm for designing new families of higher-dimensional non-Hermitian states with unique bulk, surface, hinge or corner dynamics.
-Through systematically breaking or restoring $\mathcal{PT}$ symmetry in different sectors of a system, we can selectively ``activate'' or manipulate the non-Hermitian skin effect (NHSE) in both the bulk and topological boundary states.
-Some fascinating new phenomena include the directional toggling of the NHSE, an intrinsic hybrid skin-topological effect and the flow of boundary states without chiral or dynamical pumping.
-Our results extend richly into 3D or higher, with more sophisticated interplay with hybrid skin-topological localizations and $\mathcal{CP}$ symmetry.
-Based on non-interacting lattices, $\mathcal{PT}$-activated NHSE phenomena can be observed in various optical, photonic, electric and quantum platforms that admit gain/loss and non-reciprocity. }
+{ \textbf{Abstract:} Parity-time ($\mathcal{PT}$) symmetry is a cornerstone of non-Hermitian physics as it ensures real energies for stable experimental realization of non-Hermitian phenomena.
+In this work, we propose $\mathcal{PT}$ symmetry as a paradigm for designing rich families of higher-dimensional non-Hermitian states with unique bulk, surface, hinge or corner dynamics.
+Through systematically breaking or restoring $\mathcal{PT}$ symmetry in different sectors of a system, we can selectively activate or manipulate the non-Hermitian skin effect (NHSE) in both the bulk and topological boundary states.
+Some fascinating phenomena include the directional toggling of the NHSE, and the flow of boundary states without chiral or dynamical pumping, developed from selective boundary NHSE.
+Our results extend richly into 3D or higher, with more sophisticated interplay with selective bulk and boundary NHSE and charge-parity ($\mathcal{CP}$) symmetry.
+Based on non-interacting lattices, $\mathcal{PT}$-activated NHSEs can be observed in various optical, photonic, electric and quantum platforms that admit gain/loss and non-reciprocity. }